szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 ### Problems with the Current Solution

 Firstly, I think the current solution is **not self-explanatory**, it could use some comments and additional documentation for a new developer to understand what's going on.
-Therefore the **maintenance is difficult**, hence the reason for the two functions, I simply didn't wanna touch the `read_activities_from_user_input` function when building the journal entry parser functionality. _"- Who knows what's gonna happen??!"_, we all know this situation.
+Therefore the **maintenance is difficult**, hence the reason for the two functions, I simply didn't wanna touch the `read_activities_from_user_input` function when building the journal entry parser functionality. _"- I'm not touching that!
+Who knows what's gonna happen??!"_, we all know this situation.

 The 3 nested `while` loops are pretty much unavoidable with this approach, however as the format of the user input files is getting more complex, the more `while` loops we will need to introduce, making the code **not scalable**.